insin/nwb/README.md

 ```
 $ nwb new react-component react-thing
 ?
-Do you want to create a UMD build for npm?
+Do you want to create a UMD build?
 Yes
 ?
 Which global variable should the UMD build export?
 ReactThing
 ?
-Do you want to create an ES6 modules build for npm?
-Yes
+Do you want to create an ES6 modules build?
+No
 ...
 nwb: installing dependencies
 ...